Alec Smir

-Alec Smir (born April 13, 1999) is an American-Jordanian soccer player who plays as a goalkeeper for Colorado Springs Switchbacks on loan from MLS Next Pro club Minnesota United 2.
+Alec Smir (born April 13, 1999) is an American soccer player who plays as a goalkeeper for MLS club Minnesota United.

 Career

 Youth

 Smir attended Greensboro Day School, also playing club soccer for NC Fusion from 2013 to 2017, captaining the team during the 2016 season.
 He was also selected for training camps with the United States under-18 side.
 In 2017, he also played with Carolina Dynamo in the USL PDL.

 College

 In 2017, Smir committed to playing college soccer at University of North Carolina at Chapel Hill.
 He redshirted his sophomore season in 2018, but went on to make 68 appearances for the Tar Heels.
-He was named All-ACC Second Team and United Soccer Coaches All-South Region Second Team in 2020, and All-ACC First Team and United Soccer Coaches All-South Region Second Team in 2021.
+He was named All-Atlantic Coast Conference (ACC) Second Team and United Soccer Coaches All-South Region Second Team in 2020, and All-ACC First Team and United Soccer Coaches All-South Region Second Team in 2021.

 During the summer of 2018, Smir also appeared in the PDL for Ocean City Nor'easters, making four regular season appearances.